 The Plenty will definitely not be for the small load size efficient type BUT if you have access to a lot of dry herb than you’ll really love the smooth, taste, cool vapor quality of the Plenty.

 OG Sticky Brick ($179)

 The OG Sticky Brick is a butane home-use vaporizer.
 It’s too big to fit in your pocket but it’s the perfect size to fit in your hand and carry from room to room.
 The Original Sticky Brick is made out of natural hardwood in the USA by Sticky Brick Labs.
 The name basically explains what they are.
 They are bricks that stick together via magnets to create a wonderfully smooth, cool, and tasty session.

-The OG Sticky Brick is the one I recommend for first time butane users because it’s the easiest to use straight out of the gate.
+The OG Sticky Brick is the one I recommend for first-time butane users because it’s the easiest to use straight out of the gate.
 They also offer the Junior which is smaller more pocketable version.
-The Hydrobrick which is for someone that already has glass at home and lastly the HydroBrick MAXX.
-The MAXX includes the glass mouthpiece, glass WPA, whip and connector.
+The Hydrobrick which is for someone that already has some glass at home and lastly the HydroBrick MAXX.
+The MAXX includes the glass mouthpiece, glass WPA, whip, and connector.